Citizen-Watch-Data-Analytics/Snowflake-Connector/README.md

 **Problem**: `pip` command not found
 - **Solution**: Make sure Python is installed and added to your system PATH.
 Try using `python -m pip` instead of just `pip`.

+**Problem**: "Cannot find setup.py" or "No such file or directory" error
+- **Solution**: You're not in the correct directory!
+  1. Check where you are:
+     - Windows CMD: `cd` or `echo %cd%`
+     - Windows PowerShell: `pwd`
+     - Mac/Linux: `pwd`
+  2. Navigate to the Snowflake-Connector folder:
+     - Windows: `cd C:\Users\YourName\Documents\Snowflake-Connector`
+     - Mac/Linux: `cd ~/Documents/Snowflake-Connector`
+  3. Verify you're in the right place: `dir` (Windows) or `ls` (Mac/Linux) - you should see `setup.py`
+  4. Try the installation again: `pip install -e .`

+**Problem**: Cloned in the wrong location (root directory, can't find it)
+- **Solution**:
+  1. Search for the folder:
+     - Windows: Open File Explorer and search for "Snowflake-Connector"
+     - Mac: Use Spotlight (Cmd+Space) and search for "Snowflake-Connector"
+     - Linux: `find ~ -name "Snowflake-Connector" -type d`
+  2. Once found, note the full path
+  3. Navigate to it in terminal: `cd "full/path/to/Snowflake-Connector"`
+  4. If you cloned in root by mistake, move it to a better location:
+     ```bash
+     # Windows: Use File Explorer to move the folder, or:
+     move C:\Snowflake-Connector C:\Users\YourName\Documents\Snowflake-Connector

+     # Mac/Linux:
+     mv ~/Snowflake-Connector ~/Documents/Snowflake-Connector
+     ```

 **Problem**: Permission denied errors
 - **Solution**: On Mac/Linux, try `pip install --user -e .` or use a virtual environment.